negge/riscv-vm/README.md

 ...
 ```

-The VM already contains a staticly compiled x86_64 QEMU user binary with the
+The VM already contains a staticly compiled x86_64 QEMU 8.1.2 user binary at:
-patch from [1] backported to qemu-8.0.3 at:

 ```
 /usr/bin/qemu-riscv64